 The correct choice of answer for each question is provided.
-Accompanying the correct choice is a justification for the choice or an explanation of the correct answer, and sometimes of why the other choices are incorrect.
+Accompanying the correct choice is a justification for the choice or an explanation of the correct answer and sometimes of why the other choices are incorrect.
 The degree of difficulty varies, but not by intentional design.
 The perception of difficulty depends on that part of science that the question examines, the level of scientific background brought to the course by the student and their level of studious preparation for the examination.

-There is only one best correct answer for each of the multiple choice questions among the four choices presented.
+There is only one best correct answer for each of the multiple-choice questions among the four choices presented.
 However, there may be more than one correct answer.
 You must choose the best one.
-In marking multiple choice questions, I suggest that that one mark be allocated for a correct answer and that a quarter of a mark be deducted for a wrong answer or an unanswered question.
+In marking multiple-choice questions, I suggest that 1 mark be allocated for a correct answer and that a quarter of a mark be deducted for a wrong answer or an unanswered question.
 Deducting a quarter mark will reduce the score that would be gained by selecting an answer from the four choices purely at random (i.e. guessing), from about 25% to about 6%.
 Not to deduct a quarter mark is, in my opinion, unsound.
-Hence in an examination, never leave a question unanswered.
+Hence, in an examination, the students should never leave a question unanswered.
 If you cannot decide on an answer, guess at it (after eliminating any choices that you deem to be incorrect).
 That is, you will be rewarded for the ability to decrease the number of choices from which you are guessing, from 4 to 3 or 2.

-Be aware of questions that are asked in the negative.
-That is, have NOT true; or FALSE; or INCORRECT; or EXCEPT one, in the stem.
+Be aware of questions that are asked in the negative, that is, have NOT true or FALSE or INCORRECT or EXCEPT one in the stem.
 In this case, you are seeking a statement that is wrong in order to answer the question.
 Do not be intimidated by arithmetical calculations.
 The calculation itself will be simple.
-Deciding what to add, multiply or divide with what, is the tricky part.
+Deciding what to add, multiply or divide with what is the tricky part.

-Some questions have been published before in the book: Caon, M. & Hickman, R. (2003) Human Science: Matter and Energy in the Human Body 3rd ed, Crawford House Australia Publishing, Belair South Australia, and are used with the authors' permission.
+Some questions have been published before in the book: Caon, M. & Hickman, R. (2003) Human Science: Matter and Energy in the Human Body 3rd edn.,